As a parent, do you often find yourself saying “no” to your kids’ requests? Here’s why you should turn that around and say “yes” as much as you can.

 2. Saying YES teaches your children to be more responsible.

-Just yesterday, Bria wanted to go to the high school football game.
+Just yesterday, my oldest wanted to go to the high school football game.
 I wasn’t really excited about that because she has been so crazy busy lately that I’ve barely even seen her this week.
 Because of her crazy schedule she hasn’t kept up too well on her chores and violin practice.
 So, instead of saying no, I told her she could go IF she practiced for an hour and cleaned up the kitchen.
 She did what I asked, and got to the game at half-time.

 She could have been really mad at me that she missed so much of the game, but she wasn’t.
 She knew that she had responsibilities at home and that she hadn’t done them.
 She understood that going to the game was a reward for being diligent and doing what she had been asked to do.

 In the end, we both won.
-She got to the game and be with her friends, and I got a clean kitchen.
+She got to go to the game and be with her friends, and I got a clean kitchen.
 Which I cared much less about than the fact that I also got a daughter who took another step towards becoming a responsible adult.

 3. Saying YES helps your children to develop their talents.